 Fantasy Nerd Explains How “Not” to Hold a Sword with a Plastic Toy

 While reading this please keep in mind I am still an amateur and would only like to show an entry-level view into the 4 universal sword stances.
 And now that I look at this again a year later, I can see that the placement of my feet and my posture are erroneous.
 My feet should not be in a straight line because that causes bad balance.
+If you’re also upgrading from a plastic toy then check out these real swords for sale on Amazon after you learn how to hold them properly.
+Now time to learn from my mistakes.

 HEY, I’M ONLY JUDGING MYSELF HERE…